jlarsson/node-prevalence/README.md

-# node-prevalence
+Promise based, co/koa-friendly prevalence component.

 [![npm][npm-image]][npm-url]
 [![travis][travis-image]][travis-url]
 [![license][license-image]][license-url]
 [![js-standard-style][standard-image]](standard-url)

-Promise based, co/koa-friendly prevalence component.

 Think of it a super extensible, super fast, in-memory database that will restore it self from a history of commands.